 The biggest mistake I made in my Seattle kitchen remodel was not extending my cabinets to the ceiling.
 I thought it would be a waste to install inaccessible storage; but instead the space just became a collector of dust and paper airplanes launched by my children.
 Why didn’t I consider a library ladder?

-Above: The high elevation kitchen storage in this Tribeca Kitchen by Fearon Hay is accessed with a steel ladder.
-From German manufacturer MWE, the Positionable Classic Stainless Steel Ladder does not require a rail.
-The stable rocker arm rubber feet allow the ladder to be safely adjusted to any tile angle; $2,402 (for the 8-foot size) at Better Building Hardware.
+Above: The high-elevation storage in this TriBeCa Kitchen by Fearon Hay is accessed by a steel design from German manufacturer MWE.
+The Positionable Classic Stainless Steel Ladder doesn’t require a railâ€”the stable rocker arm and rubber feet allow the ladder to be safely adjusted to any tilted angle; $2,402 (for the eight-foot size) at Better Building Hardware.

 Above: The MWE Quattro Rolling Stainless Steel Ladder has top and bottom rollers to allow for easy movement without any lifting.
 An automatic stopping device is activated by stepping onto the ladder, preventing it from budging while in use; $5,218.40 for the standard system with a 10-foot rail and an eight-foot ladder at Better Building Hardware.

 Above: The rolling ladder at New York City confectionary Papabubble was sourced at Elephant’s Trunk Country Flea Market, a seasonal monthly market in New Milford, Connecticut.
 A sure-bet source for something similar: Putnam Rolling Ladder Co., a downtown New York institution since 1905.
 Custom rolling ladders start at $1,137.